collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Add and commit our change to git version control, create a message

 <!--
-* We added and committed our changes to git version control history and created a message "Creating branch and updating" -->
+created a message "Creating branch and updating"
+-->

 Push the new branch to GitHub to your origin (the repo you cloned from that you have write permission to)